Jacob Meyers Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks ninth in MLB with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.3 K/9, which ranks 11th in MLB.

-- The Giants have a 4.95 team ERA that ranks 25th across all MLB pitching staffs.
+- The Giants have a 5.04 team ERA that ranks 25th among all league pitching staffs.

-- Giants pitchers combine to surrender 41 total home runs at a rate of 1.5 per game (fourth-most in baseball).
+- Giants pitchers combine to rank 25th in baseball in home runs surrendered (41 total, 1.5 per game).

-- The Giants will send Stripling (0-1) out for his third start of the season.
+- DeSclafani (2-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched) gets the start for the Giants, his sixth of the season.

-- His most recent time out was on Sunday, April 23 against the New York Mets, when the right-hander tossed 3 1/3 innings, surrendering two earned runs while allowing six hits.
+- In his most recent time out on Thursday, the right-hander went six innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.